hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/113_worship_of_substitutes_and_images.md

 all mankind until they have all got beyond the primary or preparatory state of the mind in regard to worship.
-When, therefore, any gods or other beings are worshipped in and for themselves, such worship is only a ritualistic Karma; and as a Vidyâ (science) it gives us only the fruit belonging to that particular Vidya; but when the Devas or any other beings are looked upon as Brahman and worshipped, the result obtained is the same as by the worshipping of Ishvara.
+When, therefore, any gods or other beings are worshipped in and for themselves, such worship is only a ritualistic Karma; and as a Vidyā (science) it gives us only the fruit belonging to that particular Vidya; but when the Devas or any other beings are looked upon as Brahman and worshipped, the result obtained is the same as by the worshipping of Ishvara.
 This explains how, in many